Necropolis near Nukus Uzbekistan in Karakalpakstan

 A map of the Necropolis’s eight key sights

-There is some minimal signage at the Mizdahkan Necropolis telling you what a few key sights are, but it’s not exactly super clear how to visit them in a particular order so that you don’t miss anything.
+There is some minimal signage at the Mizdarkhan Necropolis telling you what a few key sights are, but it’s not exactly super clear how to visit them in a particular order so that you don’t miss anything.
 However, each key sight is numbered, so you can at least know when you’ve stopped at an important sight.

 I didn’t get to visit all the sights, but here are a few that piqued my interest the most: